CNA Consortium

 III.
 Canadian Numbering Administration

 The administration and assignment of numbering resources in Canada is performed by an independent third party who acts as the Canadian Numbering Administrator (CNA).
-The current CNA is SAIC Canada.
-Canada is a participating nation in the North American Numbering Plan (NANP) which is shared by 20 nations including Canada, the United States and 18 Caribbean countries.
+The current CNA is COMsolve Inc. Canada is a participating nation in the North American Numbering Plan (NANP) which is shared by 20 nations including Canada, the United States and 18 Caribbean countries.
 The NANP is administered by the NANP Administration (NANPA), an administrator selected by the United States Federal Communications Commission in consultation with the 19 nations participating in the NANP.
-The current NANPA is Neustar, Inc..
-For additional information on the NANPA see http://www.nanpa.com/.
+The current NANPA is Somos, Inc..
+For additional information on the NANPA see https://www.nationalnanpa.com/.

 IV.
 Billing & Collection Agent and Funding